Our Friends in the North: Pre-production

 In 1992, Wearing was able to persuade the controller of BBC Two, Alan Yentob, to commission Peter Flannery to write scripts for a new version of the project.
 Yentob had no great enthusiasm for Our Friends in the North, as he remembered a meeting with Flannery in 1988, when the writer had left him unimpressed by stating that Our Friends in the North was about "post-war social housing policy".
 As Wearing was now a head of department at the BBC, he was too busy overseeing other projects to produce Our Friends in the North.
 George Faber was briefly attached to the project as producer before he moved on to become Head of Single Drama at the BBC.
 Faber was succeeded by a young producer with great enthusiasm for the project, Charles Pattinson.

 When Yentob was succeeded as controller of BBC Two by Michael Jackson, Pattinson was able to persuade him to commission full production on the series.
 This was in spite of the fact that Jackson and Wearing were not close and did not get on; Pattinson took to dealing with Jackson directly.
 Jackson had agreed to nine one-hour episodes but Flannery protested that each episode should be as long as it needed to be, to which Jackson agreed.
 The long delay in production did have the advantage of allowing Flannery to extend the story and instead of ending in 1979, it carried on into the 1990s, bringing the four central characters into middle age.
 Flannery later commented that: "The project has undoubtedly benefited from the delay.
 I'm not sure I have".
 The series encountered more legal problems, when some references to the fictional businessman Alan Roe were removed, because of a perceived similarity to Sir John Hall, a Newcastle businessman who had a number of things in common.
 The drama had originally shown Roe as taking advantage of tax subsidies to build a large shopping centre.

 Production and broadcast

 The scale of Our Friends in the North required BBC Two controller Michael Jackson to devote a budget of £8 million to the production, which was half of his channel's drama serials budget for the entire year.
 Producer Charles Pattinson attempted to gain co-production funding from overseas broadcasters, but met with a lack of interest.
 Pattinson believed it was because the story was so much about Britain and had limited appeal to other countries.
-BBC Worldwide, the corporation's commercial arm which sells its programmes overseas, offered only £20,000 of funding towards the production.
+BBC Worldwide, the corporation's commercial arm which sold its programmes overseas, offered only £20,000 of funding towards the production.
 The speaking cast of Our Friends in the North numbered 160; more than 3,000 extras were used, and filming took place across 40 weeks, from November 1994 until September 1995.